softwaresalt/.salt/AzureDevOps/sprint-review.md

-# Azure DevOps Guidance: Sprint Reviews"
+# Azure DevOps Guidance: Sprint Reviews

 ## What do we do in a sprint review/demo?